Davicion Bally: Wallachian Revolution of 1848

-In 1848 Bally embraced the cause of the Revolution, and got to know its leaders.
+In 1848, Bally embraced the cause of the Revolution, and got to know its leaders.
 He proclaimed the Revolution before the time they had agreed, and it is said that he thereby saved the lives of some of the leaders, as he had learned that the government had become aware of their preparations, and was proceeding to crush the movement by the execution of its chief promoters.
 Bally rendered services to the revolutionary government, and at the risk of his life helped certain members of the fallen régime to places of safety.
 But the Revolution failed three months later, and Bally aided those banished, and only escaped exile himself through his close relations with certain influential Boyars.
 Nevertheless, he was the subject of sharp animosity, and lost the greater part of his fortune in the episode.

 Later life

-When in 1858 there appeared in Bucharest an anti-Jewish pamphlet entitled "Prashtia" (The Sling) and issued from the printing-office of the archbishop, C. A. Rosetti, chief of the Liberal party, criticised the publication harshly in the "Romanul" at Bally's request; and at the same time the latter made representations to the prince-kaimacam, requesting the confiscation of the pamphlet.
+When in 1858 there appeared in Bucharest an anti-Jewish pamphlet entitled "Prashtia" (The Sling) and issued from the printing-office of the archbishop, C. A. Rosetti, chief of the Liberal party, criticised the publication harshly in the "Românul" at Bally's request; and at the same time the latter made representations to the prince-kaimacam, requesting the confiscation of the pamphlet.

 Bally was repeatedly elected member of the administrative council of the Sephardic community, and there maintained himself as a champion of reform.
 He had the statutes amended so as to permit a fairer representation, introduced the distribution of clothing and shoes to poor children, projected a series of reforms for the Talmud-Torah (1863), which later became a modern school, established a free-loan institution (1860), and a society for free medical attendance (1872).
 He found time withal for literary pursuits, and left behind him many manuscripts in Judæo-Spanish.

 Troubled by what he saw as persecutions of Jews inaugurated in 1866 by his former friends and allies of the Revolution of 1848, he left Bucharest for Jerusalem in August, 1882, dying there two years later.